 In addition, you may be able to take advantage of the Qualified Business Deduction (QBI) of up to 20 percent if you meet certain qualifications.

 When you file your taxes for a rental property, report your income and deductions on Form 1040 and attach Schedule E. Depreciation of your rental property is reported on Form 4562.

 Sound confusing?
 Keep reading to learn more about these tax deductions.

 What Is The Rental Income Tax Rate?

 You’re probably asking yourself as you fill out your taxes: what is the rental income tax rate?

 To put it simply, rental income is taxed the same as ordinary income.

-It’s important to keep track of all income and expenses incurred at the property throughout the year in order to calculate your rental income — as well as investment property tax deductions.
+It’s critical to keep track of all income and expenses incurred at the rental property throughout the year in order to calculate your rental income — as well as investment property tax deductions.

 Because rental income is considered by the IRS as any payment you receive from anyone who uses or occupies a property, you must report all rental income received for a property.